 So far as you are aware, has any boundary of your property been moved in the last 10 years?
+No a.
+Advising that the owner of a neighbouring property has made a planning application?

 16. Notices that affect your property